Register

 Firework Animation Rayball Animation

-With the v2.0.0, all words containing particle have been renamed particle.
-And the object exposing the module's methods (particleEmitter) has been renamed particlesFx.
+With v2.0.0, all words containing "particule" have been renamed "particle".
+Additionally, the object exposing the module's methods (particleEmitter) has been renamed particlesFx.

-A compatibility management has been added with warnings to show the bad names.
+Compatibility management has been added with warnings to flag outdated names.

 Categories